varun0406/WMC2024-/README.md

 - **Total Donations**: The total accumulated donations are visible on the site.

 ### Virtual Currency
-- **Earn and Spend Currency**: Users receive virtual currency to purchase memberships and make donations.
+- **Earn and Spend Currency**: Users receive virtual currency on making donations, which can be used in buying memberships.

 ### Bonus Features
-- **Personality Quiz**: A fun quiz to determine which Epsilon Program character or archetype the user aligns with.
+- **Personality Quiz**: A fun quiz to encourage user on upliftment which can be directly created by Admin and user's will recieve karma points against it.
-- **Inquiry Form**: Users can ask questions through the inquiry form.
+- **Inquiry Form**: Users can ask questions through the inquiry form, Admin can see and answer them from it's Dashboard
-- **Interactive Map**: A map showing the locations of Epsilon Program centers and landmarks in Los Santos.
+- **Interactive Map**: A map showing the locations of Epsilon Program centers and landmarks.

 ## URL Endpoints